-Charles Darwin would have understood the rise of drug resistance.
 Bacteria are constantly mutating, and some change in ways that let them survive a particular treatment.
 Repeated exposure leads to more of the resistant bacteria.
 The antibiotic era in animal agriculture began in 1946, when researchers noted that chickens fed low doses of the drugs grew faster.
-(Scientists still can’t agree why.)
+Antibiotics have become a crucial part of factory farming – animals in cramped conditions would be vulnerable to infections without daily doses of the drugs.
 In 1972, an FDA task force warned that antibiotic-resistant microbes in animals could be passed to humans.
 For decades, the livestock and pharmaceutical industries successfully fended off regulation, arguing that little correlation could be drawn between antibiotics used in agriculture and resistant infections in humans.
-Health officials have become increasingly skeptical of that claim.
-There’s no doubt that antibiotics have become a crucial part of factory farming – animals in cramped conditions would be vulnerable to infections without daily doses of the drugs.
-Other threats include the increasing prevalence of counterfeit antibiotics, which feed resistance, and a drop in the number of drug companies pursuing research in the field, from 20 in the late 1990s to four in 2013.
+Health officials have become increasingly skeptical of that claim amid mounting contradictory evidence.
+The increasing prevalence of counterfeit antibiotics certainly feeds resistance.
+Meanwhile, the number of large drug companies developing new antibiotics dropped to four in 2014 from 20 in the late 1990s.

 The FDA says its voluntary relabeling strategy will reduce antibiotic use in livestock faster than a ban that would take years to push through.
-Zoetis, the animal-health company spun off by Pfizer, and other drugmakers said they support the move, and industry groups such as the American Meat Institute applauded the voluntary approach.
+Industry groups such as the American Meat Institute applauded the voluntary approach.
 Some consumer advocates criticized the plan as a hollow gesture.
-A similar program by McDonald’s has been found to have loopholes that have raised questions about its impact.
-EU officials say they have seen some decline in antibiotic use since the 2006 ban, though the effect has been muted by higher rates of illness when herds aren’t taking them to promote growth.
+Because farmers can still use antibiotics to prevent disease, meaningful change is unlikely, a 2013 study concluded.
+EU officials say they have seen some decline in the use of antibiotics since the 2006 ban, though the effect has been muted by higher rates of illness when herds aren’t taking them to promote growth.
 Denmark put a ban in place earlier and has seen a bigger drop — partly because farmers learned that they needed to raise their animals in healthier conditions once they weren’t getting a daily dose.

 The Reference Shelf